janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

 #Story 5
 [] Case 1
-Given a smart parking boy, who manage two parking lots both with available position, and a car When park the car
+Given a smart parking boy, who manage two parking lots both with available position, but parking lot 1 has more capacity, and a car
+When park the car
-Then the car will be parked to parking lot which contains more empty position
+Then the car will be parked to the first parking lot

 [] Case 2
-Given a smart parking boy, who manage two parking lots, first us full and second with available position and a car
+Given a smart parking boy, who manage two parking lots, but parking lot 2 has more capacity, and a car
 When park the car
 Then the car will be parked to second parking lot